ModernOctave/MoViNav/setup.md

 ## Get Docker Image
 Download docker image from [here](https://drive.google.com/file/d/19ToxmvjeOwSZznAMA-2XUPFPec58uzTR/view?usp=sharing).

+Then import it into docker using the following command,
 ```
 docker load -i xtdrone_1_4.tar.gz
 ```

 The above procedure provides a modified version v1.4 of the docker image.
-The modified version uses global repositories instead of the chinese mirrors.
+The modified version uses global repositories instead of the chinese mirrors available in the original XTDrone image.

 The original image can be found [here](https://www.yuque.com/xtdrone/manual_en/docker#a73vU).